 \section{Introduction}

-Microbial cell factories are engineered microorganisms that are optimized for the biotechnological production of valuable metabolites and proteins from renewable resources.
+Microbial cell factories are engineered microorganisms optimized for biotechnological production.
 Metabolic engineering involves the rewiring of metabolic networks to enhance the production of native products or to introduce new (non-native) metabolic pathways into cells.
-As a result, these microbial cell factories can make a wide range of biochemicals, biofuels, biomaterials, and biopharmaceuticals \cite{cho_designing_2022}.
+As a result, microbial cell factories can make a wide range of biochemicals, biofuels, biomaterials, and biopharmaceuticals \citep{cho_designing_2022}.
 Bioprocess efficiency is commonly assessed by the product titer, volumetric productivity rate, and yield.
-In conventional metabolic engineering approaches, the cell's metabolic steady state is optimized to favor the product pathway.
-However, maximizing the product pathway can divert resources away from biomass synthesis, resulting in a trade-off where increased product yields lead to decreased biomass yields and reduced volumetric productivities \cite{venayak_engineering_2015}.
+In conventional metabolic engineering approaches, the cell's \textit{steady-state} metabolism is optimized to favor the product pathway.
+However, a well-known challenge is the fact that maximizing the product pathway diverts resources away from biomass synthesis, resulting in a trade-off where increased product yields lead to decreased biomass yields and reduced volumetric productivities \citep{venayak_engineering_2015}.

-Dynamic metabolic control \cite{venayak_engineering_2015} has emerged as a means to address intrinsic metabolic trade-offs, potentially enhancing the production efficiency of bioprocesses.
-It focuses on dynamically adjusting manipulatable metabolic fluxes to enable transitions between different metabolic states, rather than maintaining a static metabolic flux distribution.
-Compared to \textit{only} exploiting extracellular/process exchange rates, manipulating \textit{intracellular} fluxes can enable more degrees of freedom for advanced metabolic applications, upgrading the toolbox of bioprocess optimization.

-The manipulation of target intracellular metabolic fluxes can be achieved, e.g., by tuning the expression of enzymes (transcriptional level) or by modifying enzyme activity (post-transcriptional level) \cite{hoffman_optogenetics_2022}.
-Control can be exerted externally, utilizing external signals in a cybernetic approach \cite{espinel_cybergenetic_2023}, or intracellularly, with control mechanisms encoded within the cell through genetic and molecular circuits \cite{dinh_development_2019}.
-Fig. \ref{fig:overview} shows possible control configurations for dynamic metabolic control.
+Dynamic metabolic control \citep{venayak_engineering_2015} has emerged as a means to address intrinsic metabolic trade-offs.
+It focuses on dynamically adjusting manipulatable metabolic fluxes to enable temporal transitions between different metabolic states, rather than maintaining a static metabolic flux distribution.
+In contrast to exploiting only extracellular/process exchange rates as degrees of freedom, manipulating \textit{intracellular} fluxes can unlock more opportunities for optimizing the \textit{heart} of bioprocesses.
+The manipulation of target intracellular metabolic fluxes can be achieved, e.g., by tuning the expression of enzymes (transcriptional level) or by modifying enzyme activity (post-translational level) \citep{hoffman_optogenetics_2022}.
+In addition, control can be exerted externally (cybernetic control), utilizing external signals \citep{espinel_cybergenetic_2023}, or intracellularly (in-cell control), with control mechanisms encoded within the cell through genetic and molecular circuits \citep{dinh_development_2019}.